Complete Guide to John Locke Essay Competition

 Body paragraph:

-In the winner’s essay, he provided four main arguments why data should not be owned by corporations, individuals, and everybody, as well we why data should be owned by nobody.
+In the winner’s essay, he provided four main arguments why data should not be owned by corporations, individuals, and everybody, as well as why data should be owned by nobody.
 He also discussed the consequences of data ownership by these groups.

 Today, policy makers must strike a balance between individual rights and extracting societal benefits of data.
 It is the subject of age-old philosophical debate; whether to prioritise a categorical imperative of privacy at the expense of utilitarian societal progress.
 Assigning data ownership to a single party means choosing a side, one side will inevitably lose out – sacrificing progress or privacy.
 Thankfully, reality does not reflect this simplistic trade-off.
 Ergo, legislators must continue to push for a sector-specific rights-based regulatory framework to complement existing efforts and forgo the need to legislate through assigning data ownership.
 Therefore, I believe, data should remain as is, res nullius – “property of no one.”